48at9vev-code/Spotify-Tracks-Dataset-CI_Team-2/README.md

 **Run the Notebook**

-Open XXXX run all cells sequentially.
+Open 01-03_elt_eda_data_cleaning.ipynb and 04_ml-analysis.ipynb and run all cells sequentially.
 The notebook will automatically download the data, run the ETL pipeline, and generate all seaborn/matplotlib visualizations.

 ## **8\.
 Ethical considerations concerning privacy**